vg-lang/vg-lang/readme.md

 **VG Language**, made out of the two words Visual and Graphics... is a Language made for educational purposes. to teach new programmers, how to code by making both console applications and Graphical User Interfaces.

+VG features a clean, readable syntax with support for variables, functions, control structures, object-oriented programming with classes and methods, structs, enums, error handling with try-catch blocks, and comprehensive GUI development capabilities.
+The language includes built-in support for arrays, strings, mathematical operations, file I/O, and system calls.

 ##  Getting Started